UPDATED – FEBRUARY, 2021

 5. It would be wise for employers to communicate with employees properly on IDEL leave to update them about the changes to the law and what the implications re for them, along with other vital information.

-6. Similarly, employees who have been temporarily laid off since March, or who now find themselves terminated or not reinstated to the same position if they are recalled should immediately seek legal advice from an experienced employment lawyer.
+6. Similarly, employees who have been temporarily laid off since March, or who now find themselves terminated, laid off or not reinstated to the same position by July 3, 2021 should immediately seek legal advice from an experienced employment lawyer.

-7. As a mediator, I recommend that lawyers and paralegals refrain from giving advice to employers or employees based only on a quick reading of O. Reg 228/20, or a preferred interpretation about the constructive dismissal section.
+8. As a mediator, I recommend that lawyers and paralegals refrain from giving advice to employers or employees based only on a quick reading of O. Reg 228/20 (or the CLC), or a preferred interpretation about the constructive dismissal section.
 A client’s expectations and tolerance for risk need to be carefully managed, especially during these trying times when predictability in general is at an all-time low.
 There are no slam dunks, and this area of the law will continue to evolve for the foreseeable future.

 If you are an employee or employer, I can help you with any COVID-19 related or other workplace issues.
 I have more than 25 years’ experience as an employment lawyer with satisfied, repeat clients.